 The ways in which we can reclaim broken aspects of our lives can be simple and challenging and scary and right all at the same time.
 For some, it may be a broken relationship with a parent that can maybe never be fully repaired, yet you’re reclaiming it by the relationship you’re intentionally building with your own children.
 For others, it might be a job loss that spurs you on to reclaim the career you’ve always envisioned, or perhaps you have to go to drastic measures to get out of debt and reclaim financial freedom.
 There are countless circumstances and countless ways to reclaim…. repair…. rebuild and move forward.

 Don’t worry– I am still living in reality and know that I still have to depend on my husband and others more than most people.
 But I don’t think independence is the ultimate goal here anyway.
 There is actually a lot of worth in being insufficient, despite what our culture tells us.
-It keeps us humble for one, and God does some of the greatest work through weaknesses.
+It keeps us humble for one, and some of the strongest growth begins through perceived weaknesses.

 There is something about freeing up a little independence in my life, however, that has allowed me to have a more outward focus…. that has freed up space to notice and respond to the needs of others.
 By reclaiming the brokenness in my own life, ..I am more available to help others in their brokenness.